-Dr. Nicholas Simon, MD is an oncologist in Washington, DC specializing in adult oncology and adult hematology.
-He graduated from University of Virginia School of Medicine in 2016 and has 9 years of experience.
-Dr. Nicholas Simon, MD is affiliated with MedStar Georgetown University Hospital, MedStar Washington Hospital Center and MedStar Health.
+Dr. Nicholas Simon, MD is an internist in WASHINGTON, DC specializing in internal medicine (adult medicine) and hematology (blood disorders).
+He graduated from University of Virginia School of Medicine in 2016 and has 10 years of experience.
+Dr. Nicholas Simon, MD is affiliated with MedStar Health.

 Dr. Nicholas Simon, MD graduated from University of Virginia School of Medicine in 2016.
 He is certified by the American Board of Internal Medicine, Internal Medicine and has a state license in Illinois.